• Skip to primary navigation

 When employees are experiencing symptoms or full-blown burnout, having a high-quality performance management system is critical.
 Here are some examples of how you can provide your team with high-quality performance management:

 Give clear, frequent, detailed, and consistent strengths-based feedback.
-Establish developmental targets and encourage employees to define their own ambitions.
+Establish developmental targets and encourage employees to define their ambitions.

 Assign monetary and non-monetary rewards to performance management.
 Implement a performance management system that is fair and equal for everyone in the team.